 Wave supports and tracks sales taxes and receivables, including those grouped by customer and aged receivables.
 It also provides a range of reports in two categories: Business Purchases, and Accounting.

 However, Wave doesn't support additional report customization beyond these abilities.
-This is a bit of an oversight that puts Wave solidly below a handful of the top services – including FreshBooks, QuickBooks, Xero, and Square – when it comes to analytics.
+This is a bit of an oversight that puts Wave solidly below a handful of the top services – including FreshBooks, QuickBooks, Xero Invoice, and Square Invoices – when it comes to analytics.
 That said, Wave is aimed at small businesses, which have less to gain from breaking their revenue down on an incremental scale – so this point is moot for anyone who isn't planning to spend a lot of time processing reports in the first place.

 Accounting & Expense Management